 To support our school in developing these systems and practice, we use, 'I've got my Early Warning Signs about...' has been adopted as a way for children to report any form of abuse or anything causing them distress or worry about themselves, another child or an adult - in and out of school; online and face to face; and perpetrated by an adult or another child (i.e. child on child abuse).
+There are boxes in every classroom where children can put in messages that tell an adult that the child would, 'like to talk...' or ' like to tell someone...'
+For younger children there are pieces of paper with red triangles on there so all the child needs to do is write their name to indicate to an adult that they would like to talk.

 We have adopted the personal safety programme Taking Care (based on the Protective Behaviours Process) for Foundation/Key Stage 1 and Key Stage 2, which is designed to fit in with the requirements of the PSHE Curriculum.
 This programme reinforces essential skills for every child.
-Self-esteem and confidence building, thinking independently and making assessments of risk based on their own judgements are encouraged throughout the course.
+Self-esteem and confidence building, thinking independently and making assessments of risk based on their own judgements are encouraged throughout the course.'
 We have adopted Coram Life Education Programme's SCARF to teach children about health and relationships.